 Choosing a proper hiking camera backpack can be difficult.
-I mean you’re taking your beloved and expensive photography equipment out into nature to capture that perfect hiking moment – there’s a lot of pressure!
+You’re taking your beloved and expensive photography equipment out into nature to capture that perfect hiking moment – there’s a lot of pressure!
 What if it rains and all your gear gets wet?
 Or what if your bag gets dropped, bumped, or scrapped on rough terrain?
-Is there enough space in your pack for your camera and lenses along with all your other hiking gear?
+Is there enough space in your pack for your camera, lenses, and other hiking gear?

 Mountainsmith Tanuck 40L Hiking Camera Backpack